blumx116/blumx116.github.io/_posts/2020-08-11-reachabilty.md

 Because the module is trained to estimate guess *how likely* it is that two observations are temporally pretty close together, it would still likely put noisy TV screens as far apart - no two individual screens are that likely.

 ## Future Directions
-There are a couple of immediate directiosn where one could try to extend this work.
+There are a couple of immediate directions where one could try to extend this work.
 Probably the most obvious direction is combining it with multi-episodic exploration so that it doesn't go to the same states every episode.
 This would likely simply take the form of adding this intrinsic reward to another.